Jillian Vanstone: Reflections on a Career in Dance

 It’s a bit scary to pursue a new path, but I’m looking forward to developing a new career.
 I am currently enrolled in management courses and hope to use what I’m learning along with my performance experience to explore other avenues within the performing arts.
 When I reflect on my career I realize that most of my greatest experiences have been while engaging in the creative process with committed and curious people.
-I hope to continue creative work in performance but in a new role off stage.
+I am looking forward to upcoming opportunities to immerse myself in a diverse range of creative processes, on and off stage.

 Jillian Vanstone in Company Class.
 Photo by Kiran West.